nathshepherd/nathshepherd/README.md

-### Hi there, I'm Nathan 👋🦆💻
+### Hi there, I'm Nathan 👋 🦆 💻

-An aspiring software engineer studying Computer Science at The University of Adelaide with a passion for computers and technology.
+A passionate software engineer with a love for computers and technology, currently working as a front-end software engineer within the Growth space at Canva.

 Want to know more? 💬 → Reach me on [LinkedIn](https://www.linkedin.com/in/nathan-shepherd-6561221ba/) or shoot me an [email](mailto:nathanshepherd087@gmail.com).